I'm a process engineer and project leader.

 Systems over features

-I build connected operations systems, not isolated automations.
-A dashboard without workflow automation behind it is just a prettier spreadsheet.
+Everything I build connects to the rest of your operation.
+A dashboard without workflow behind it is just a prettier spreadsheet.

 The tool follows the problem